abonillabeeche/cf-intro/README.md

     $ cf nozzle --debug

-Select 5 - visit deployed app.
+Select 5 - re-visit any deployed app URL and return to the console for output.

 Diego